pgfdwplus/postgres_fdw_plus/README.md

 the poll system call, including Linux.
 This returns true if existing connection is not closed by the remote peer. false is returned if the local session seems to be disconnected from other servers.
-NULL is returned if a valid connection to the specified foreign server is not established or this function is not available on this platform.
-If no foreign server with the given name is found, an error is reported.
+NULL is returned if a valid connection to the specified foreign server is not established.
+If no foreign server with the given name is found or this function is not supported on this platform, an error is reported.

 ### boolean pgfdw_plus_can_verify_connection_states()